Ken Dychtwald

-Kenneth M. Dychtwald (born in 1950) is an American entrepreneur, gerontologist, psychologist, and lecturer.
+Kenneth M. Dychtwald (born 1950) is an American entrepreneur, gerontologist, psychologist, and lecturer.
 He is a co-founder and chief executive officer of Age Wave, a California Bay Area-based population ageing business management company.

 Early life and education

 Dychtwald grew up in Newark, New Jersey, and graduated from Weequahic High School in 1967.

 Dychtwald studied at Lehigh University and received his Ph.D. in psychology from Union Graduate School.
 He turned his doctoral thesis into a book, Bodymind.

 Career

 Dychtwald spent much of his career developing and honing the concept of the "Age Wave", a population and cultural shift caused by the converging global demographic forces of the Mid-20th century baby boom, increasing life expectancy, and the declining fertility rates of the later 20th and early 21st centuries.

 In 1973, Dychtwald co-founded the SAGE Project, an organization funded by the National Institutes of Health with the mission of improving health, wellness, and quality of life for older adults.
 In 1982, he joined a panel created by the Office of Technology Assessment, a think tank for the US Congress, to examine how population aging would impact America in the 21st century.

 In 1986, Dychtwald and his wife, Maddy, founded Age Wave, a think tank and consultancy with a perspective on the social, business, healthcare, and financial implications and opportunities of global aging and rising longevity.
+Under Ken Dychtwald, Age Wave has conducted research studies with several Fortune 500 companies, including Edward Jones and Bank of America Merrill Lynch.

 Dychtwald served as a fellow and presenter at the World Economic Forum and was a delegate and featured presenter at both the 1995 and 2005 White House Conferences on Aging.

 He co-authored, along with Sandra Day O'Connor and Stanley Prusiner, an op-ed, The Age of Alzheimer's, published by The New York Times in 2010.

+Dychtwald was asked by Jon Monday to be filmed interviewing world religion scholar Huston Smith, on Smith's perspective of aging in the various cultures of the world and his personal perspective of growing old.
+As Smith was an early teacher of comparative religious studies in the 1950s and 1960s, now approaching his ninth decade, he could also help provide a perspective on aging.
+The interview was released in 2012 on DVD as The Arc of Life.

 In 2022, Dychtwald hosted The Legacy Interviews, a webcast with notable figures in the field of aging and longevity.
 This was turned into a 12-part podcast, a book, and a 60-minute documentary called Sages of Aging that aired nationally on public television.

-Dychtwald is a member of the board of trustees at the XPRIZE Foundation and is the Chair of the Alzheimer's XPRIZE.
-He often publishes on the topics of aging and retirement, particularly in The New York Times Sunday Magazine, Yahoo!, Forbes Magazine, and The Huffington Post.
+Dychtwald often publishes on the topics of aging and retirement, particularly in The New York Times Sunday Magazine, Yahoo!, Forbes Magazine, and The Huffington Post.